Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Exotic bulk entropy induced by entanglement-bath Hamiltonians

-Fig. \ref{Fig4} compares the average bulk entropy $S = \sum_{n=1}^{N}S_n / {N}$ of the inhomogeneous system $\hat{H}_{\text{inho}}(J)$ and that of the QES $\hat{H}_{\text{QES}}(T')$.
-The $T'$ in the EBHs of the QES and the $J$ in the environments of the inhomogeneous system satisfy Eq. (\ref{eq-Tp}).
-We use the exact diagonalization (ED) to obtain the entropy of the inhomogeneous system by taking the total size from $N_{\text{tot}}$ from $6$ to $14$, as shown in Fig. \ref{Fig4}(a).
+We use the exact diagonalization (ED) to obtain the entropy of the inhomogeneous system by varying $J$ and taking the total size $N_{\text{tot}}$ from $6$ to $14$ as shown in Fig. \ref{Fig4}(a).
 The bulk size is fixed to be $N=4$.
 The average bulk entropy $S$ decreases as the physical temperature $T$ lowers, as expected.
-The results with fixed $N=4$ and $N_{\text{tot}}=12$ are given in Fig. \ref{Fig4}(b), $J$ is varied from 1 to 10.
-For all sizes, we observe that $S$ is suppressed by increasing $J$ (meaning lowering the environment temperature).
-This is analogous to the phenomenon when lowering the environment temperature in an open system.
-No essential change of such a phenomenon is expected if we further increase the size of the environments.
+For all sizes, we observe that $S$ is suppressed by increasing $J$ (meaning lowering the boundary temperature).
+This is analogous to the phenomenon when lowering the boundary temperature in an open system.
+No essential change of such a phenomenon can be seen from our results if we further increase the size of the environments.

-For the $\hat{H}_{\text{QES}}(T')$ [Fig. \ref{Fig4}(c)], similar suppression of $S$ by $T'$ is observed.
+For the $\hat{H}_{\text{QES}}(T')$ [Fig. \ref{Fig4}(b)], similar suppression of $S$ by $T'$ is observed.
 This supports our conjecture that adjusting the parameters in the EBHs by following the results given in Fig.~\ref{Fig3} will qualitatively realize the bulk physics induced by tuning $J$ in the inhomogeneous system.
+For a relatively small $J$ (say $J=1$), the entropy of $\hat{H}_{\text{inho}}$ converges to $S \simeq 0.46$ as $N_{\text{tot}}$ increases for $T \to 0$.
+This coincides with the entropy of the QES with a relatively small $1/T'$, where we have $S \simeq 0.46$ as for $T \to 0$.
+For a large $J$ in $\hat{H}_{\text{inho}}$ where the spins in the environments intend to be ordered, the entropy is suppressed to be $S \simeq 0.31$ for $J=10$ and $T \to 0$.
+For the QES, the suppression is more drastic by lowering $T'$.
+We have $S \simeq 0.19$ for $1/T'=62$ and $T \to 0$.
+More interesting, a significant change on the convergent value of $S$ occurs between $1/T'=38$ and $39$, in which the BQP locates.
+There is no essential change of such a phenomenon when bulk size is increasing.